 Certain business associates may also use and disclose PHI for their own management, administration and legal responsibilities (and for purposes of aggregating data with data obtained from other clients for evaluation of Plan design issues and other appropriate Plan purposes).
 Business associates maintain most of the PHI under the Plans and conduct most of the activities that involve PHI.

-Under certain terms and conditions, Plans (and the Preferred Provider Organizations (“PPOs”) offering benefits under the Plans) may disclose PHI to the Pension Boards, as the Plan sponsor.
+Under certain terms and conditions, the Plans (and the organizations offering benefits under the Plans) may disclose PHI to the Pension Boards, as the Plan sponsor.
 Ordinarily these disclosures are limited to enrollment information and information necessary for administration of the Plans.

 The Plans are also permitted to use or disclose your PHI, without obtaining a written authorization from you, in the following circumstances: